Mostafa1Jamal1/alx-system_engineering-devops/0x06-regular_expressions/README.md

 puts ARGV[0].scan(/127.0.0.[0-9]/).join
 ```

-`0-simply_match_school.rb`: a Ruby script that accepts one argument and pass it to a regular expression matching method
+`0-simply_match_school.rb` -> a Ruby script that accepts one argument and pass it to a regular expression matching method
 - The regular expression must match School

+`1-repetition_token_0.rb` -> a Ruby script that accepts one argument and pass it to a regular expression matching method